 Resilience is about recognising and growing durable inner strength.
 It is more than just recovering from loss, trauma, or ongoing difficult situations or circumstances.
-It is about cultivating well-being, developing mental resources, and developing an underlying sense of happiness, love, and peace.
+It is about cultivating well-being, developing mental resources, and developing an underlying sense of contentment and joy.

 No matter who we are, there will be periods in our lives in which we have had to rely on and further develop our resilience.

-In this online workshop we will seek to:
+In this two-part online workshop we will seek to: